htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute-def:`PreCmdExitBySignal`
-    If :ad-attr:`SuccessPreExitCode` or :ad-attr:`SuccessPreExitSignal` were set, and the pre command has run, this attribute will true if the the pre command exited on a signal and false if it did not.
+    If :ad-attr:`SuccessPreExitCode` or :ad-attr:`SuccessPreExitSignal` were set, and the pre command has run, this attribute will true if the pre command exited on a signal and false if it did not.
 It is otherwise unset.